Declan Rice: Manchester City's £90m bid for midfielder rejected by West Ham

-Manchester City's £90m offer has been turned down by West Ham; Premier League champions had offered £80m up front plus £10m in add-ons; Arsenal are still pushing to sign Rice - and West Ham are expecting them to come in with a third bid after having two offers rejected
+Manchester City's £90m bid has been turned down by West Ham; Premier League champions had offered £80m up front, plus £10m in add-ons; Arsenal remain in talks with West Ham after two club-record bids were rejected; Hammers are expecting a third bid from the Gunners

 Sky Sports News reported on Monday night the Premier League champions had offered £80m up front plus £10m in add-ons for the England midfielder but the bid is short of West Ham's valuation.

-Arsenal are still pushing to sign Rice and the Hammers are expecting them to come in with a third bid after having two offers rejected.
+Arsenal are still pushing to sign Rice and remain in talks with the Hammers, who are expecting their London rivals to return with a third bid after having two previous offers rejected.

 Arsenal had a club-record £90m bid - comprising a £75m fee and £15m in add-ons - turned down by their London rivals earlier this month after their opening offer thought to be worth £80m plus add-ons was also rejected.